 Source:The Herald (Harare)

-Zimbabwe's Home Affairs Minister, Ignatius Chombo, has announced that the government of Zimbabwe had amended the annual list of non-working public holidays in Zimbabwe by declaring February 21 as Robert Gabriel Mugabe National Youth Day, a new annual non-working public holiday in Zimbabwe, in honour of Robert Mugabe, who has ruled Zimbabwe since 1980, and who was born on February 21, 1924.
+Last summer (2017-08-19), Zimbabwe's Home Affairs Minister, Ignatius Chombo, had announced that the government of Zimbabwe had amended the annual list of non-working public holidays in Zimbabwe by declaring February 21 as Robert Gabriel Mugabe National Youth Day, a new annual non-working public holiday in Zimbabwe, in honour of Robert Mugabe, who has ruled Zimbabwe since 1980, and who was born on February 21, 1924.

 Links and References

-Below are links to the news stories referred to in the above "Zimbabwe Amends Public Holidays" news story, as well as links to subsequents news stories which refer to the present news story.
+Below are links to the news stories referred to in the above "Zimbabwe Confirms February 21 Public Holiday" news story, as well as links to subsequents news stories which refer to the present news story.